AlgoMaster Logo

 Intuition

 The work happens during pop.
-To find the most recently pushed element (which is at the back of the queue), we dequeue all elements except the last one and move them into q2.
-The last element remaining in q1 is the one we want to return.
-Then we swap q1 and q2 so the remaining elements are ready for next time.
+The most recently pushed element sits at the back of the queue, so we dequeue all elements except the last one and move them into q2.
+The single element left in q1 is the one we return.
+We then swap q1 and q2 so the remaining elements are ready for the next operation.

-This approach is the mirror image of Approach 1.
-It is better when pushes are far more frequent than pops.
+This is the mirror image of Approach 1, and it wins when pushes far outnumber pops.

 Algorithm